$A_{\textrm{CP}}[D_{(s)}^{0,+} \to V \gamma]$ from Large ${\cal O}_8$: Long-distance Amplitudes

-\item \emph{Test-case in $D$-physics:} Does this hierarchy remain intact for the $D$-physics.
-Despite the obvious fact that the $\alpha_s(m_c)$-expansion and the $1/m_c$-expansion are less trustworthy it seems hard to see how a hierarchy of two order of magnitude can be overthrown.
-Taking the contribution Fig.~\ref{fig:graphs}(right) for the QL from \cite{GHMW95}, which does rely on $1/m_c$-expansion, and the estimates of \cite{KSW95} one gets a number, $|{\cal A}_{QL} / {\cal A}_{WA}| \simeq 2 \cdot 10^{-2}$, which is surely accidentally close to the one for the $B^- \to \rho^- \gamma$.
-An estimate of the size of $1/m_c$-corrections, for WA, can be gained by looking at the chirality structure of the $D(B) \to V \gamma$ result in LCSR.
-In the heavy quark limit it is believed that ${\cal A}_1 = {\cal A}_2$ (i.e. ${\cal A}_R = 0$).
-The results in \cite{KSW95} indicates that this is fulfilled for the $D^0(B^0) \to \rho^0 \gamma$ transition at $57\%(70\%)$-level respectively.
-This does not suggest a dramatic breakdown, by which we mean one or two orders of magnitude, of the $1/m_c$-expansion. \end{itemize} Thus our analysis suggests that WA dominates QL by roughly two orders of magnitude.
-We shall briefly comment on another approach.
-In the extensive work \cite{BHHP95} the two transitions were modelled with hadronic data.
-It would seem that WA corresponds to the pole (P) terms and QL to the vector-meson dominance (VMD) part.
-Comparable numbers for P and VMD were found which is not in line with the arguments above\footnote{We note that in \cite{BHHP95} the P-part receives no contribution in ${\cal A}_2 ( \leftrightarrow A_{\rm PV})$ which is a fact that is not reflected in the LCSR computation \cite{KSW95,AB95}.}.
-One might wonder how the vanishing of the single quark loop in Fig.~\ref{fig:graphs}(middle) is reflected in this formalism.
-A problem is that the signs of the couplings of the VMD models are not known, that is to say their absolute values can sometimes be taken from experiment.
-Thus the formalism might overestimate the contributions as it cannot capture cancellations, which gauge invariance almost suggests to be present.
-A similar point of view has been taken in \cite{BS03} by one of the authors of \cite{BHHP95} in chapter 3.1.3.
+We advocate that WA dominates over QL for the following reason.
+QL and WA are generated by the same weak operator, ${\cal O}_{1,2}^{d,s}$ and ${\cal O}_{1,2}^{d}$ \eqref{eq:Heff} respectively, yet the QL is down by two loops with respect to WA.
+This is the case because the single QL Fig.~\ref{fig:graphs}(centre) vanishes by gauge invariance.
+The reason therefore is that the photon polarisation $\Pi_{\mu \nu}(q) = (q^2 g_{\mu\nu} - q_\mu q_\nu) \Pi(q^2)$ vanishes for $q^2 =0$ when contracted with the photon polarisation tensor.
+Note that in addition there is a GIM suppression of the QL, though not very effective for the matrix elements \cite{Greub:1996wn}.
+This suggests a natural hierarchy WA $\gg$ QL in the types of charm transitions discussed in this paper.\footnote{In the approach in \cite{Burdman:1995te} the two transitions are modelled with hadronic data.
+We identify WA and QL with the pole (P) and the vector-meson dominance (VMD) part respectively, The comparable numbers for P and VMD are not in line with the arguments above.
+(We further note that in \cite{Burdman:1995te} the P-part receives no contribution in ${\cal A}_\parallel ( \leftrightarrow A_{\textrm{PV}})$ which is not reflected in the LCSR computation \cite{Khodjamirian:1995uc,Ali:1995uy,Janowski:2021yvz}.)
+A possible issue is that the signs of the couplings of the VMD models are not known, that is to say only their absolute values can be inferred from experiment.
+Thus the formalism might overestimate the contributions as it cannot capture cancellations, which gauge invariance suggests to be present.
+A similar point of view has been taken in \cite{Burdman:2003rs} by one of the authors of \cite{Burdman:1995te} in chapter 3.1.3.}